CribberSix/pygame-markdown/README.md

 ### Limitations

-A further indented sublist within a list (2nd level) is not possible at the moment.
+A further indented sublist within a list (2nd level items) is not possible at the moment.

+Overloading the format of a word with bold and italic at the same time is not possible.
+Disregarding this rule leads to unpredictable outcomes.

 Inline formatting is currently only recognized if a whitespace leads and trails the formatting characters.
+Disregarding this rule leads to unpredictable outcomes.

 Incorrect Example:
 ```